hopx-ai/hopx/python/tests/integration/README.md

 ## Running Tests

-See the main [tests README](../README.md) for instructions on running tests.
+See the main [tests README](../README.md) for instructions on running tests